11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 Why Is Keyword Research Important For SEO?

-Since the early days of search engines in 2005, SEOs are already doing keyword research to rank higher in search results.
+Since the early days of search engines in 2005, SEOs have been conducting keyword research to rank higher in Google search results.
 And as algorithms got smarter, the practice has evolved and become more complex.
 The goal is still the same, though: to appear in front of your target audience when they search for something online that’s related to your business.

 According to the Conductor’s State of Organic Marketing 2022 report, over 50% of the organizations used search data as the basis for content creation.
 Most likely, your competitors are doing it.
 So why are you hesitant?